 Sump pumps drain floodwater via an external discharge pipe and keep the basement dry.
 As an important piece of emergency equipment, the sump pump should be properly maintained at all times.
 Mechanical problems must be resolved right away to avoid high water damage repair costs.

-A sump pump will fail for any of numerous reasons.
+A sump pump will fail for numerous reasons.
 Built with mechanical parts, the sump pump can malfunction over time.
 Since sump pumps rely on a power source, power outages can cause the pump to fail.
-Underperformance of the sump pump may be due to improper installation.
+The underperformance of the sump pump may be due to improper installation.